Tertiary education: Oceania

+Australia

 Within Australia, "tertiary education" refers to continuing studies after a student completes secondary school.
 Tertiary education options include universities, technical and further education (TAFE) and private universities.

 Europe

 Although tertiary education in the EU includes university, it can differ from country to country.

+Ireland

+In Ireland, policy since the 2020s has promoted a more unified tertiary system linking further education and higher education.
+In 2022, the National Tertiary Office was established within the Higher Education Authority and jointly managed by the HEA and SOLAS to develop joint further-and-higher education degree programmes.

 France

-After going to nursery school (French: école maternelle), elementary school (French: école primaire), middle school (French: collège), and high school (French: lycée), a student may go to university, but may also stop at that point.
+After going to nursery school (French: école maternelle), elementary school (French: école primaire), middle school (French: collège), and high school (French: lycée), a student has the option to attend university.